localstack/docs/content/en/user-guide/aws/rds/index.md

 In case you want to use a special image, you can also set the environment variable `MYSQL_IMAGE=<my-image:tag>`.

-Please not that the `MYSQL_ROOT_PASSWORD` for user `root` in the MySQL container will be the same as you set as `MasterUserPassword`.
+Please note that the `MasterUserPassword` defined for the database cluster/instance will be used as the `MYSQL_ROOT_PASSWORD` environment for user `root` in the MySQL container.
 The user for `MasterUserName` will use the same password, and will have full access to the defined database.

 Snapshots are currently not supported for MySQL.